newjersey/navigator.business.nj.gov/web/display-content/onboarding/legal-structure/limited-partnership.md

-Have both limited and general partners.
-The general partners own and operate the business, while the limited partners invest in the business but have limited liability.
+Limited Partnerships have general partners who own and operate the business, and limited partners who invest in the business but have limited liability and oversight.